-In our live webinar, CTO, David Barker, gives his ultimate guide to firewalls, covering the cyber threat landscape, how a firewall protects you and an overview of the Dimensions system for managed firewalls.
+In our live webinar, CTO, David Barker, gave his ultimate guide to firewalls, covering the cyber threat landscape, how a firewall protects you and an overview of the Dimensions system for managed firewalls.

 A transcript of the video is below.